Why should Employers get involved?

 - Aged between 19 and 24 years old and has either an EHC plan (Educational Healthcare Plan) provided by their local authority or has been in the care of their local authority.

 These payments will be paid as follows: 50% will be paid 90 days after the apprentice starts, the remaining 50% will be paid 365 days after the apprentice starts.

 National Insurance Contributions are not required by employers with apprentices under the age of 25 earning less than £827 a week.

-Please note* All apprentices are required to have 20% off the job training over the course of the Apprenticeship – View 20% off the job training guidance
+Please note* All apprentices are required to have 20% off the job training over the course of the Apprenticeship – Please see the 20 percent training guidance.

 Apprenticeships are known to boost productivity by helping businesses to expand the skills in the organisation, and research shows that the average person completing an apprenticeship increases productivity by as much as £214 a week through increased profits, lower prices and better products.

 According to the British Chambers of Commerce, businesses usually employ an apprentice to improve the skills available within their organisation.
 96% of employers that take on an apprentice report benefits to their business and 72% report improved productivity as a result of employing an apprentice.
 Don’t delay – Employ an Apprentice today!

 For more information about recruiting an apprentice, visit: Devon and Cornwall Training Provider Network Website or https://www.gov.uk/take-on-an-apprentice